hal-yu/cloud_db_mgmt_pooling_migrations/README.md

 I created azure.py and gcp.py file.
 I inserted values into my tables.
 In case they weren't installed previously, I did pip install mysqlalchemy and pymysql into the terminal.
 After using ```alembic initmigrations``` into the terminal, an alembic.ini file and migrations appeared.
 In line 63 of the alembic.ini file, change it to ```sqlalchemy.url = mysql+mysqlconnector://username:password@host/database_name```.
 In the env.py file under migrations folder, change line 19 to the python file name, either azure or gcp, and ```target_metadata = Base.metadata```.
 Run ```alembic revision --autogenerate -m "create tables"``` into the terminal.
 Then run ```alembic upgrade head``` to run migrations and ```alembic upgrade head --sql > migration.sql``` to update and see the changes.

 ## Flask
-A flask app was connected to the MySQL instances and displayed the database doctors and patients with d
+A flask app was connected to the MySQL instances and displayed the database doctors and patients with values from [values.sql](https://github.com/hal-yu/cloud_db_mgmt_pooling_migrations/blob/main/SQL%20Codes/values.sql).
+The python file was created which contains the code for the flask app.
+All the html files are in a templates folder.